DataDog/documentation/content/en/containers/guide/autodiscovery-with-jmx.md

 These integrations have a `metrics.yaml` file predefined to match the expected pattern of the returned JMX metrics per application.
 Use these as your `<INTEGRATION_NAME>` as appropriate for your applications in the following sections to take advantage of those configurations.

-Alternatively use the `<INTEGRATION_NAME>` of `jmx` to setup a basic JMX integration and collect the default `jvm.*` metrics only.
+Alternatively use the `<INTEGRATION_NAME>` of `jmx` to set up a basic JMX integration and collect the default `jvm.*` metrics only.

 ## Autodiscovery configurations

-Once you are using the JMX version of the Datadog Agent image and chosen your `<INTEGRATION_NAME>` you can configure your integration with autodiscovery.
+Once you are using the JMX version of the Datadog Agent image and choose your `<INTEGRATION_NAME>` you can configure your integration with autodiscovery.
 Use either:

 - [Autodiscovery annotations](#autodiscovery-annotations)
 - [Autodiscovery configuration files](#autodiscovery-configuration-files)